 At Aspiring to Include, we believe that all forms of inequality are not merely the responsibility of the person who is being mistreated.
-As such, we encourage everybody to read and engage with this page and take active steps to address pay inequality of all kinds.
+As such, we encourage everybody to read and engage with this page and take active steps to address pay inequality.

-It is essential to understand that the pay gap is calculated as the average hourly earnings between men and women, and is measured across all jobs in the UK.
-It is not merely a measure of men and women who do the same job.
+It is essential to understand that the pay gap is calculated as the average hourly earnings between men and women, and is measured across all jobs in the U.K. It is not merely a measure of men and women who do the same job.
 However, it is a big indicator of how inequality is still active and rife in the country.
 Despite all the advancements we have made in terms of gender equality, the issue of equal pay is still very much a problem.

-The gender pay gap helps to indicate the inequality and discrimination that occurs in the workplace.
+The gender pay gap indicates the inequality and discrimination that occurs in the workplace.
 Throughout a working lifetime, women will earn considerably less than a man.
 As well as this at times being down to straight discrimination, there are some other more complicated reasons.

-Firstly, women bare most of the responsibility of childcare which can stop women from progressing into higher-paid positions, as they will need to take more time off or even take a break in their careers.
+As we discussed above, women bear most of the childcare responsibility, which can stop them from progressing into higher-paid positions, as they will need to take more time off or even take a break in their careers.
 These care responsibilities also mean that women are more likely to take on a part-time position, which is less likely to have scope for career progression, and are typically lower paid.

 Another reason for the gender pay gap is because of the divide in the labour market.
 Women occupy 80% of low-paid care and leisure roles and only occupy 10% of higher-paid trade roles.

-It is against the law to pay a woman less than a man for working in the same role or the same skill level.
+It is against the law to pay a woman less than a man for working in the same role or at the same skill level.
 If you feel like you are being underpaid, you can discuss your salary with your colleagues.
-The 2010 Equality Act declared it illegal to stop colleagues discussing pay when resolving equal pay issues, so you cannot face any victimisation or punishment for these conversations.
+The 2010 Equality Act declared it illegal to stop colleagues from discussing pay when resolving equal pay issues, so you cannot face any victimisation or punishment for these conversations.
 You can speak to HR for support, or make a case against your employer if you think there is good cause.
 You can also ask your union for support regarding equal pay.

-For more information regarding women and employment, visit our guide to pregnancy and maternity discrimination and women’s rights at work.
+For more information on important issues regarding women and employment from us, visit our guides to pregnancy and maternity discrimination and women’s rights at work.